 - Your parent

-- Your child, and they were your dependent, regardless of whether you adopted them
+- Your child and they were your dependents, regardless of whether you adopted them

 You can also begin a claim if you were legally designated as their:

 If you fall into one of these categories, you need a wrongful death attorney to help you initiate a claim and recover the financial damages the at-fault party caused.
 The Terry Law Firm has experienced Greeneville-based lawyers ready to assist you with the process.

 Compensation for a Wrongful Death Lawsuit in Greeneville, TN

 Money is not your first thought when you lose your family member.
 Unfortunately, bills still come due even while you mourn.
 That’s where a wrongful death claim could help you.